Big Brothers Big Sisters uses CARES funds for Logan community meals

-CONCORD – Cabarrus Big Brothers Big Sisters of Central Carolinas held a meal, mask and personal hygiene kit distribution in the Logan Community Friday.
+CONCORD — Cabarrus Big Brothers Big Sisters of Central Carolinas held a meal, mask and personal hygiene kit distribution in the Logan Community on Friday.

 BBBS was given CARES Act funds to host to community food events.
-The non-profit received $17,300 to organize, execute and coordinate the event.
+The nonprofit received $17,300 to organize, execute and coordinate the event.
 For this event, BBBS purchased about 500 To-go meals and 100 to 120 dinner packs with chicken.

 BBBS Area Director Connie Rheinecker said the organization wanted to provide the community with food, so people can have one less thing to worry about.